samofals/screen-share-area/README.md

 * Quickly share part of your screen, other apps thinking that it's a whole screen
 * Large screens - share only small part
 * Large screens - when sharing small part fonts are big enough
+* Sets a separate wallpaper for shared part - easy to distinguish shared part

 ## Usage
 * Put file into PATH